jeroen1322/ImgComp-2/README.md

 ##This is a experimental version.
 It works but I need to clean up the code.
-Also so will have to test it..
+I'll also have to test it..
 A lot..